bewaretony/Arco/README.md

 Messages with a '$' prefix are treated as special commands.
 Currently, the only '$' command is 'sweep'.

-3. ### Censorship

-Incognita responds to messages containing a word in the ./node_modules/profane/lib/badwords.json file (present after installation) with "🚫 ¡LANGUAGE CENSORSHIP! 🚫", which is deleted after 2 seconds to prevent spam.

 ## Installation
 First, execute ```npm install``` in Incognita's directory.
 Then, create a file called secrets.json and put a valid token inside.